Policies

 Respecting your rights, while keeping everyone safe, is a top priority for all staff and volunteers.
 Please take the time to look through these documents and share the information with your circle of friends and family.

-Cassellholme is committed to meeting the accessibility needs of people with disabilities and to provide accessible services to all members of the public.
-We make every effort to ensure our website is accessible, however, some content may not meet current standards.
-Please share your feedback with us at accessibility@cassellholme.on.ca
+Cassellholme is committed to meeting the accessibility needs of people with disabilities.
+Our goal is to provide accessible services to all members of the public.
+This includes the website.
+At the moment, some content may not meet current accessibility standards.
+If you need any information in a different format, please send us a note: accessibility@Casselllholme.on.ca We will do our best to accommodate your needs.

 Cassellholme is committed to the provision of a safe and healthy environment in accordance with the Home’s occupational health and safety policy.
 Cassellholme will attempt to provide, wherever reasonably possible, a scent-free environment for both Residents and staff.